-2017 will also see the band My Name Is Nobody release a debut album at the 2017 Perth International Jazz Festival.
+2017 has also seen the band My Name Is Nobody release a debut album at the 2017 Perth International Jazz Festival.
 This is an unusual but particularly melodic and listenable trio comprised of Lucky Oceans (pedal- steel guitar) and Ben Vanderwal (drums) and Tom O’Halloran on piano and synthesizers.
 This group is also performing at the 2017 Wangaratta Festival of Jazz & Blues.

 In 2016 Tom released an album entitled Now Noise – for his group Memory of Elements (MoE).
 He also received an Australia Council grant to compose and develop the work, and it has been nominated for best Jazz Album in the 2017 APRA Art Music Awards, and the jury remarked that is was: ‘A fresh and thoughtful work, epic in scale, demonstrating outstanding compositional craft, many interesting, subtle and well-executed ideas’.
 MoE is an evolving project, and is comprised of Jamie Oehlers (saxophone), Carl Mackey (saxophone), Simon Jeans (guitar), Pete Jeavons (bass) and Ben Vanderwal (drums).
 They performed at the 2011 Wangaratta Jazz Festival, completed a national tour, and have a previously released self-titled album on the Jazzhead label.

 Tom has two jazz piano trio records to his name, released through the Sydney based Jazzgroove Records label.
 Tom regularly tours Australia with this group comprised of Peter Jeavons (double bass) and Daniel Susnjar (drums).
 Together they have played large venues like the Sydney Opera House and The Promethean Theatre (Adelaide), and also the best jazz clubs in the country – including 505 and The Basement (Sydney), Bennett’s Lane and Paris Cat (Melbourne), and The Ellington Jazz Club (Perth).